Install & Product Videos

 With the control panel on, press and hold the mountain button until it beeps.
 You will start to see a flashing voltage reading, followed by consecutive readings by continuing to press the mountain emblem in the following order:

-• Voltage in: your power source value at the AC system.
+- Voltage in: your power source value at the AC unit.

-• Low Voltage Cutoff: The value at which your system will report an E2 code if it drops below.
+- Low Voltage Cutoff: The value at which your AC unit will report an E2 code if it drops below.

-• High Voltage Cutoff: The value at which your system will report an E3 code if it drops below.
+- High Voltage Cutoff: The value at which your AC unit will report an E3 code if it drops below.

 Can I move or extend my control panel? (thermistor wire)